marhop/fanslow-probook430g2/README.md

 Better fan control for HP ProBook 430 G2.

-On my HP ProBook 430 G2 laptop running Debian, the fan is much too zealous to my taste, running quite fast even when there's nearly no load on the system.
+On my HP ProBook 430 G2 laptop running Debian or Arch Linux, the fan is much too zealous to my taste, running quite fast even when there's nearly no load on the system.
 These scripts take control of the fan and apply a more moderate policy.
 On my laptop this works better than the original fan control software, meaning that the fan runs much less, but your mileage may vary.
 And of course, it's nobody's fault if you wreck your hardware!

 The core scripts `probook_ec` and `fanslow` are taken from
 <https://github.com/k3mpaxl/fanspeed> with no or only minimal modifications.